Amrita Vishwa Vidyapeetham: Amrita Schools of Business

-Amrita School of Commerce in Coimbatore, Kochi, Mysuru and Amritapuri offer Bachelor of Commerce, Bachelor of Business Administration (BBA), Master of Commerce (MCom) in Accounting, Taxation and Finance.
+Amrita School of Commerce in Coimbatore, Kochi, Mysore and Amritapuri offer Bachelor of Commerce, Bachelor of Business Administration (BBA), Master of Commerce (MCom) in Accounting, Taxation and Finance.

 Amrita School of Biotechnology

 The school under faculty of life sciences was started in September 2004 and offers B.Sc. and M.Sc. in Biotechnology, B.Sc. and M.Sc. in Microbiology, and M.Sc. in Bioinformatics, as well as Ph.D. degree programs.
 Its research spans a wide spectrum including Cell Biology, Molecular Biology, Cancer Biology, Cell-line Engineering, Wound Healing, Computational Neuroscience, Neurophysiology, Phytochemistry, Biomedical Engineering, Proteomics, RNAi, Analytical Chemistry, Snake Venoms, Sanitation Biotechnology.

 The Amrita School of Biotechnology is approved as a Center of Relevance and Excellence (CORE) in Biomedical Technology under the Department of Science and Technology, Government of India, TIFAC Mission REACH programs.
 The School of Biotechnology was selected by the DBT-BIRAC (Government of India) and the Bill & Melinda Gates Foundation as one of the top six innovators in India to develop next generation sanitation solutions using bacteriophages and other biocontrol agents.